Telegram is a messaging platform that allows users to communicate on both their desktop as well as mobile devices.

-The company is, therefore, supported by the billions in funding that it has received as well as the personal funds of the Durov brothers.
+The company was previously supported by the billions in funding that it has received as well as the personal funds of the Durov brothers.

-As previously mentioned, Telegram, for close to two years, tried to implement its very own blockchain network and cryptocurrency token.
+As mentioned earlier, Telegram, for close to two years, tried to implement its very own blockchain network and cryptocurrency token.

 - the issuance and holding of the GRAM token itself (much like Binance and Ripple do)